jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 - Source (URL or reference): Source: https://www.kaggle.com/datasets/denvermagtibay/philippines-monthly-typhoon-trend-2014-2024
 - License/Attribution: This dataset was created and shared by Denver Magtibay on Kaggle.
 It is intended for public and educational use, and proper credit should be given to the original author when used or cited.

-- Objective: (1–2 sentences about what you want to show with this dataset)
+- Objective:

 <p align="justify">
+To analyze the Philippines’ monthly typhoon data from 2014 to 2024 and reveal patterns in typhoon frequency across months and years.
+This dataset aims to show seasonal trends, peak typhoon months, and variations in annual typhoon activity.
 </p>

 ## 3. Preprocessing Summary